byco/sock-search-game/README.md

 A text-based game written in C++.

-The goal is to simply search the house for two separate socks.
+The player must find two missing socks or face the consequences!

 Play a live demo here: https://repl.it/@byco/Sock-Search-Game